Kronuz/Xapiand/docs/_docs/modifying.md

 In addition to being able to index and replace documents, we can also update documents.

-This example shows how to update our previous document (ID of 1) by changing the name field to "Jane Doe":
+This example shows how to update our previous document (ID of `1`) by changing the name field from "Johnny Doe" to "John Doe":

 {% capture req %}